-- o Clearly state the purpose for which the data and/or metrics will be used - Should maintain the confidentiality of the data and/or metrics unless otherwise agreed - Should be anonymized and aggregated, unless otherwise agreed - Provide adequate safeguards to protect against unauthorized access or disclosure, consistent with ICANN's policy development process - Consider whether the data can be collected directly by ICANN or indirectly (i.e., collected and processed by an independent third-party) - Retail and wholesale pricing shall not be provided for use in consensus policy development (refer to Registry & Registrar agreements) - Special care should be taken when Personally Identification Information (PII) data is involved - The WG debated some possible ways to promote the principles described above and came to the conclusion that the collection, anonymization, and aggregation of data by an independent third-party are likely to meet the requirements.
+- Provide adequate safeguards to protect against unauthorized access or disclosure, consistent with ICANN's policy development process - Consider whether the data can be collected directly by ICANN or indirectly (i.e., collected and processed by an independent third-party) - Retail and wholesale pricing shall not be provided for use in consensus policy development (refer to Registry & Registrar agreements) - Special care should be taken when Personally Identifiable Information (PII) data is involved - Data should be stored only so long as required for the specified policy development effort, and should be destroyed upon completion - o Request of data that do not have contractual obligations, data source owners should have a unilateral opt out if they determine that the data is sensitive (mostly applicable to contracted parties) - The WG debated some possible ways to promote the principles described above and came to the conclusion that the collection, anonymization, and aggregation of data by an independent third-party are likely to meet the requirements.
 However, a service provider is expected to require funding and the WG believes that the cost of providing data should not be borne by the contracted parties. - The WG also cited how issues could be better informed at the "Issue Identification" phase of the Policy Development Process and determined that this could contribute to better management of capacity issues currently experienced in the GNSO. - ICANN must share in the commitment to promote fact-based decision making, which may include financially supporting the collection and processing of data from contracted parties or provision of data from other independent sources.